 Probation is a period of time during which a person who is convicted of a criminal offense must follow certain conditions imposed by a judge or risk being sent to jail.
 The prosecutor often will offer to request the judge impose a period of probation in exchange for the defendant pleading guilty.
 The Court Services and Offender Supervision Agency monitors individuals who are placed on probation.
 A person can only be placed on probation if they consent beforehand.

 The primary benefit of probation is that it usually allows a person to avoid serving jail time.
-However, the primary disadvantage is that it keeps the person within the control of the court often for six months or more.
+However, the primary disadvantage is that it keeps the person within the control of the court and the probation department, often for six months or more.
 Any violation of the conditions of probation, no matter how trivial, could lead to further court hearings or the revocation of probation and a jail sentence.